 What is now a global industrial group with more than

-1 600 employees in 18 different countries first began more than 65 years ago in a basement in Vänersborg, Sweden.
+1 500 employees in 17 different countries first began 70 years ago in a basement in Vänersborg, Sweden.

 The Group’s founder, Herman Krefting, was an active member of society who was passionate about traffic-safety issues.
 He started his career as a truck salesman.
 One of the observations Herman made in this job was the poor design of drawbar couplings, which thus represented a traffic hazard.
 Herman was a conscientious person who wanted to make a difference for road users, and he therefore decided to design a drawbar coupling that was up to the job.
 The following years were then consumed by hard work and numerous discussions with haulage contractors and drivers, as well as testing of ideas and materials.
 After much experimentation, Herman ended up with the design currently used in the VBG drawbar coupling.